-If you purchase paper entries we will send you question papers via post, however answer sheets will need to be downloaded and printed in school.
+UK Schools - If you purchase paper entries we will send you question papers via post, however answer sheets will need to be downloaded and printed in school.
+If you miss this deadline, you will still be able to purchase paper entries however you will need to download and print your question papers alongside your answer sheets.
 Your student's answer sheets will then need to be uploaded to your Challenges Profile for us to mark electronically.
 Please note that we are no longer able to mark hard copy answer sheets, so please ensure these are not sent back to the UKMT via post.

 Download the Challenge Handbook to help navigate you through hosting the Intermediate Mathematical Challenge.

 We hope that taking part in the Intermediate Mathematical Challenge is a stimulating and rewarding experience for all students, whether or not they have prepared.

 You can utilise our previous online Challenges, download past papers, solutions and investigations here.
 They are a great resource containing high-quality problems designed to encourage mathematical thinking and prepare students for the Challenge.
 We are also delighted to be working with DrFrostMaths to help teachers use past problems in the classroom.

 We also sell downloadable past papers and books which can help with your preparation.

 Scoring rules for the Intermediate Mathematical Challenge are as follows:

 - 5 marks are awarded for each correct answer to questions 1 - 15

 - 6 marks are awarded for each correct answer to questions 16 - 25

 - Each incorrect answer to questions 16 - 20 loses 1 mark